AxdeKlerk/SLP/DEBUGGING.md

 When using `max-width` on a card inside a Bootstrap column, the card will not center itself automatically.
 Even if the column is full width, the child element needs `margin: auto` to align correctly.
 Always check custom CSS rules like `max-width` if a card or element looks offset at certain breakpoints.
 Although, it is quite basic syntax and something I should have known, going off into a panic about it when it is not working is not helpful, and most certainly a pause moment to step-back and think clearly without doubting myself.

-## Template Logic Bug for size Dropdown Menu items for Flags, Mugs and Caps
+## Template Logic Bug for Size Dropdown Menu items for Flags, Mugs and Caps

 **Bug:**